Sunday, May 27, 2012

 When we were kids, in the fifties (yes, I mean the nineteen-fifties) our parents used to say that my brother Doug was accident-prone.
 What they meant was, he had a defective warning light.
 In normal children, as you know, that light blinks in their brain just before they do something like jump from a moving vehicle, dive in an unfamiliar body of water, climb a rusty water tower, or otherwise endanger life or limb.
 Doug’s warning light had evidently shorted-out in some dirty pond.

-Our home in the NE Baltimore area called Overlea was on Powell Avenue, a dead end street, and we lived at the end of the dead part.
-I know it sounds weird that a dead end street would be called an avenue, but I don’t make the rules, although, of course, I should.
+Our home in the NE Baltimore area called Overlea was on Powell Avenue, a dead-end street, and we lived at the end of the dead part.
+I know it sounds weird that a dead-end street would be called an avenue, but I don’t make the rules, although, of course, I should.
 Today our street would be described as a cul-de-sac, but this was back before America purchased the word cul-de-sac from the people of France.
 I understand we got it for just $300 billion and Euro-Disney.
 This is a lot more than we paid for the word chauffeur, picked up just before the war for next to nothing; but it’s quite a bit less than we paid for the word carte blanche, for which, I was told, we gave the French a veritable blank check.

 Thursday, May 3, 2012